Harshgupta88156/Frontend_Accenture/README.md

-# Hackndore-Crafters Frontend
+# Frontend_Accenture

-## Introduction

-Hackndore-Crafters is a comprehensive Workshop Management System designed for municipal corporations.
-This frontend application is built using React and Vite to provide an intuitive and accessible user interface for managing various maintenance, repair, and development activities related to public infrastructure, utilities, and services.

 ## Features

 - **Scheduling and Planning:** Visualize and manage workshop schedules.
 Track the progress of scheduled tasks through an intuitive timeline view.
-- **Roster Management:** Efficiently manage vehicle schedules and optimize resource allocation based on vehicle availability.
-- **Work Order Management:** Create, view, and manage work orders.
+- **Work Order Management:** Manage work orders.
 Monitor the status of work orders in real-time.
 - **Employee Management:** Maintain a detailed database of workers.
 Track their working hours and performance metrics.
 - **Fuel Consumption Monitoring:** Track and visualize fuel usage for vehicles and machinery.
 Generate detailed fuel consumption reports.
-- **Expense Tracking:** Monitor and record expenses related to workshop operations.
+- **Expense Tracking:** Monitor and record expenses related to operations.
 Generate comprehensive expense reports.
 - **Reporting and Analytics:** Generate and view reports on workshop activities and resource utilization.
 Gain insights for better decision-making.
 - **Responsive Design:** Ensure compatibility with mobile devices through a user-friendly and accessible interface.